epierson9/ZIFA/README.md

 # ZIFA
 Zero-inflated dimensionality reduction algorithm for single-cell data.
+Created by Emma Pierson and Christopher Yau.

 If you are using count data, we recommend taking the log (ie, Y = log2(1 + count_data)) prior to using ZIFA.